emurphy04/SD10-S3-SPRINT-2-JAVA/JavaDocs/SystemDocumentation.md

    - Copy all compiled .class files to the deployment directory.
    - Include the required JAR files (PostgreSQL JDBC driver and jBCrypt) in the deployment directory.
 5. Configuration:
-   - Update the database connection details in ItemDAO.java and UserDAO.java if necessary.
+   - Update the database connection UserService if needed.

 ### 4.2 Demonstrating the Project